Takashi Mizowaki, M.D., Ph.D. Professor

 Research and Education■ Biological approach

 Our research is focused on the translational radiation medicine between basic science and radiation therapies for cancer patients.
-Based on the multidisciplinary input of pathophysiology of human cancer, we are investigating the unknown role of redox homeostasis, immune cells, and tumor hypoxia in anti-tumor effect of radiation.
+Based on the multidisciplinary input of the pathophysiology of human cancer, we are investigating the unknown role of redox homeostasis, immune cells, and tumor hypoxia in anti-tumor effect of radiation.
 Our ultimate goal is to identify new therapeutic targets which worth testing in clinical trials.
-We collaborate with Institute for Integrated Radiation and Nuclear Science for basic research of BNCT and with the Laboratory of Cancer Cell Biology of Kyoto University.
+We collaborate with the Institute for Integrated Radiation and Nuclear Science for basic research of BNCT and with the Laboratory of Cancer Cell Biology of Kyoto University.

 ■ Physics and engineering approach

 We are implementing basic researches and clinical applications of advanced high-precision radiotherapy and innovative beam delivery technique including dynamic tumor-tracking and Dynamic WaveArc irradiation.
-Our final goal is to achieve molecular tracking radiotherapy which integrates biological approach into physics and engineering approach.
+Our final goal is to achieve molecular tracking radiotherapy which integrates biological approaches into physics and engineering approaches.

 ■ Clinical research